R. G. Harper Pennington: Early life

 Pennington was born on October 9, 1854, in Baltimore, Maryland, and was named after his great-grandfather, the former U.S. Senator Robert Goodloe Harper.
-He was a son of William Clapham Pennington (1829–1913) and Emily Louisa (née Harper) Pennington (1835–1908).
+He was the son of William Clapham Pennington (1829–1913) and Emily Louisa (née Harper) Pennington (1835–1908).
 His brother was Dr. Clapham Pennington.

 His paternal grandparents were Baltimore lawyer Josias Pennington (a close friend of John Pendleton Kennedy) and Sophia Cook (née Clapham) Pennington.
 His cousin, Josias Pennington, was a prominent architect with Baldwin & Pennington.
 His maternal grandparents were Charlotte Hutchinson (née Cheffelle) Harper and Charles Carroll Harper, the eldest son and heir of Robert Goodloe Harper and Catherine (née Carroll) Harper (a daughter of Charles Carroll of Carrollton).
 Catherine's sister Mary was the wife of Richard Caton (namesake of Catonsville, Maryland).
 (Note: Their daughters were Marianne Caton (wife of Robert Patterson (brother of Elizabeth Patterson Bonaparte) and, after his death, British statesman Richard Wellesley, 1st Marquess Wellesley); Elizabeth Caton (wife of Sir George Strafford, 8th Baron Strafford); Louisa Caton (wife of Col. Sir Felton Bathurst-Hervey, 1st Baronet and, after his death, Francis D'Arcy-Osborne, later the 7th Duke of Leeds); and Emily Caton (wife of John McTavish).)